|

 to the legislature from Holmes

-While a member of the legislature, he served on the Committee of
+member of the legislature, he served on the Committee of Appropriations,

-Appropriations, Banks and Banking, Benevolent Institutions, and was Chairman
+Banks and Banking, Benevolent Institutions, and was Chairman of the Committee

-During the session of 1908, he introduced and had passed a bill giving equal
+session of 1908, he introduced and had passed a bill giving equal rights and

-rights and privileges to all members of a family to mileage sold in the
+privileges to all members of a family to mileage sold in the state.
+During

-state.
-During the session of 1910, he introduced a Joint Resolution which was
+the session of 1910, he introduced a Joint Resolution which was adopted,

-adopted, calling on members of congress from this state to ask for an
+calling on members of congress from this state to ask for an appropriation to

-with view of draining low lands along this stream for agricultural purposes.
+draining low lands along this stream for agricultural purposes.
+He also

-He also introduced, and carried through successfully, a bill for a State
+introduced, and carried through successfully, a bill for a State Charity

-recognition of his efforts to get this institution, the legislature voted
+of his efforts to get this institution, the legislature voted unanimously to

 Rogers Charity